mattsah/progress.is-by.us/common/docs/responding/01-views.md

 <div class="notice">
 	<p>
-		Retrieving data from an inKWell view will automatically return `NULL` for a non-existent value, so the default behavior is that if a value is et to `NULL` it removes it from the internal data array.
+		Retrieving data from an inKWell view will automatically return `NULL` for a non-existent value, so the default behavior is that if a value is set to `NULL` it removes it from the internal data array.
 	</p>
 </div>